They aren’t that used to making front-page news but they’re

 to be.

-Gabrielle Loste and the Cro-Magnon Lion Gabrielle Bets, born Loste, aged 92, is a real character and
+Gabrielle Bets, née Loste, aged 92, is a real character and still

-she worked at the château de Saint-Cirq and the at the Cro-Magnon Hotel.
+worked at the Château de Saint-Cirq and at the Cro-Magnon Hotel.